Rayma Suprani

 The critic Alfonso Molina praised her work writing “the work of Rayma Suprani in El Universal unites intelligence, sensitivity and talent to express our life as a country through very sharp vignettes that are not intended to make us laugh but to make us think.
 Journalist and cartoonist, she manages to communicate her ideas in a very personal way, but always with a collective sense.”

 Early life and education

-Suprani began painting as a teenager and trained for several years in the workshop of Pedro Centeno Vallenilla.
+Born in Caracas, Venezuela, Suprani began painting as a teenager and trained for several years in the workshop of Pedro Centeno Vallenilla.
 When she took up cartooning, she gave up painting for a long time.

-She graduated from the Central University of Venezuela.
+She graduated with a degree in journalism from the Central University of Venezuela.

 Career

 At a very early age, she began to work for the journal Economics Today.
-After working at El Diario de Caracas, she became the principal cartoonist at El Universal.
-Suprani was El Universals chief cartoonist for 19 years.
+She has worked at various newspapers in Caracas such as El Diaro Economica Hoy and El Diario de Caracas, she later became the principal cartoonist at El Universal.
+Suprani was El Universals chief cartoonist for 19 years where she often faced criticism from state media and government supporters regarding her satirical cartoons.

 Art exhibition

 In 2012, having returned to large-format work, Suprani held her first solo exhibition, “Frente al espejo” (Facing the Mirror), at the Galería D’Museo del Centro de Arte Los Galpones de Los Dos Caminos.
 A writer for El Universal noted that Suprani's canvases displayed “the same critical spirit that has characterized her drawings and cartoons from the beginning.
 Scathing, sometimes.
 Ironic, sometimes.
 Corrosive, almost always.”
 “It is another Rayma Suprani,” wrote Alfonso Molina about the exhibition.
 The paintings, he maintained, represented “a demonstration of strength and courage that excited me, showed me another side of the same creator.”